LPDI-EPFL/masif/README.md

 To install the plugin go to the Plugin -> Plugin Manager window in PyMOL and choose the Install new plugin tab.
 Then select the masif/source/pymol/masif_plugin.py file.

-To load a protein surface file run, from within PyMOL:
+To load a protein surface file, run this command inside PyMOL:

 ```
 loadply ABCD_E.ply